The historical role of bills of lading in global trade

 Consequences of incorrectly filing a bill of lading

-- Claims from the receiver: If the information is wrong or incomplete, exporters may face claims for damaged or missing goods.
-The transporter can deny that the goods were handed over in good condition, making the exporter responsible.
+- Claims from the receiver: If details are incorrect or missing, the exporter may face claims for damaged or lost goods.
+The carrier could deny that the goods were delivered in good condition, making the exporter potentially liable.

-- Loss of indemnity rights: Exporters might lose the right to claim compensation from the charterer.
+- Loss of indemnity rights: Exporters may lose the right to claim compensation from the charterer.

 Conclusion